 Where to Stay on the Amalfi Coast

-So, you’re a gay traveler headed to the Amalfi coast…but which town is best for you?
+So, you’re a gay traveler headed to the Amalfi coast.
+Which town is best for you?
 Each has a different vibe, so choose wisely!

 How to Get to The Amalfi Coast

-There are no explicitly gay bars in the Amalfi Coast, but the nightlife scene is definitely lively with gay tourists.
-Go check it out!
+There are no explicitly gay bars on the Amalfi Coast, but the nightlife scene is definitely lively with gay tourists.

-Busses also run between the coastal towns, but I do not recommend this.
+Buses also run between the coastal towns, but I do not recommend this.
 I’m sure you would much rather be on a boat out in the sun with the breeze blowing through your hair!
-While boarding my boat back to Salerno, I saw busses jam-packed with tourists-not pretty.
+While boarding my boat back to Salerno, I saw buses jam-packed with tourists-not pretty.
 Plus, the boat ride is more direct.

 LGBT Rights in Italy

-Gay travel to the Amalfi Coast is a must.
+A vacation to the Amalfi Coast is an absolute must.
 The stunning views and romantic towns glowing through the night will melt your heart and create memories you’ll cherish forever.